knelasevero/home-server-infra/md/homeprivatenetwork.md

 ### Netgate

-The advantage of going with Netgate and using Pfsense, is the fact that they are the company helping maintain the community and enterprise edition of the software.
+The advantage of going with Netgate and using Pfsense is the fact that they are the company helping maintain the community and enterprise edition of the software.
 They have really interesting options for appliances, some even allowing you to just put your fiber cable directly on the router and completely throw away your ISP's modem (Not all ISPs would be happy with that, by the way - in Brazil they even artificially jam your signal if you do that).
 The other advantage of going with Netgate is that they provide some very interesting cheap options, like the Netgate 1100, for $189.
 They even provide hardware that already comes with Pfsense installed, which would make you skip some steps in this course.

 Link for the products that already come with Pfsense: https://www.netgate.com/pfsense-plus-software/how-to-buy#appliances